iu2frl/MikrotikLogsAggregator/README.md

 - Ensure that the .env file is correctly configured with valid values.
 - Check that the MikroTik device is configured to send logs to the correct IP and port.
 - Verify that the Telegram bot token and chat ID are correct.
+- If logs are not appearing in Telegram, check the log filtering configuration.
+- Ensure your MikroTik device has the API service enabled.
+- For SSL connection issues, verify that your MikroTik device supports SSL connections.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GPL v3 License.
 See the `LICENSE` file for details.